Esukhia/namsel-ocr/README.md

 Optionally, it has tools for page dewarping and manual erasing of image content.
 While not the only tool for image preprocessing, it typically delivers very good results and is easy to use.
 (A popular alternative is a project called unpaper).

 Scantailor has both a graphical and command line interface.
 The graphical interface is straightforward to use so we won't describe it here.
 For faster processing on multicore computers, it is ideal to use the command line version of scantailor in order to process pages in parallel.
-Namsel comes with a utility for batch, multicore processing with Scantailor called "scantailor_multicore.py."
+Namsel OCR comes with a utility for batch, multicore processing with Scantailor called "scantailor_multicore.py."

 Example:
 ```bash